sagar61205/sagar61205/README.md

 Data Scientist | Machine Learning and AI Practitioner | Business Insights Communicator | Problem Solver | Innovation Enabler

-With more than 2 years of experience, I specialize in working with large and complex datasets to uncover patterns and insights that drive business growth.
+With more than 2 years of experience, I specialize in working with large and complex datasets while collaborating with cross-functional teams to uncover patterns and insights, and build predictive models that drive business growth.

-I provide business solutions using Python, statistical analysis, machine learning, time-series forecasting, and deep learning.
+I provide business solutions by building end-to-end data science project pipelines using Python, statistical analysis, machine learning, time-series forecasting, and deep learning.

-I collaborate with cross-functional teams to build predictive models that solve complex business problems.

 I am a data scientist who's always looking to push the boundaries of what's possible with data.
 Whether it's experimenting with cutting-edge machine learning algorithms or exploring new data sources, I thrive on finding innovative solutions to business problems.